locationtech/geomesa/docs/user/datastores/query_planning.rst

 ranges, and a 'secondary' CQL filter which is applied to matching rows.
 For example, the Z2 index will handle any spatial predicates as scan ranges, and any additional filters will be applied afterwards.

-During step two, the full filter is decomposed and examined with an eye towards the available indices.
+During step two of query planning, the full filter is decomposed and examined with an eye towards the available indices.
 For each index, a primary and a secondary filter will be determined (if any).

 For example, consider the filter ``BBOX(geom,0,0,10,10) AND dtg DURING 2017-01-01T00:00:00.000Z/2017-01-02T00:00:00.000Z AND name = 'alice'``.